Capturing the Action

 • Another option is to pan the camera.
 Keep the subject sharp in the same position of the frame, while blurring the background instead.

-• Help make your pictures stand out by experimenting with new angles and new positions.
+• Help make your pictures stand out by experimenting with new angles and positions.

 • Look for interesting angles to capture the action.

-• Adjust the base autofocus (AF) setting to improve the quality of your photos – the best setting for uncontrolled actions is usually AF-C (continuous).
+• Adjust the base autofocus setting to improve the quality of your photos – the best setting for uncontrolled actions is usually AF-continuous or AF-C.

 • For focus area selections, pick one in the middle and lock it in.